roaldnefs/transip-api/docs/index.rst

    -----END PRIVATE KEY-----
    '''

-   # You can specify the private key directly of supply the path to the private
+   # You can specify the private key directly or supply the path to the private
    # key file.
 The private_key_file will default to `decrypted_key`.
    client = VpsService('accountname', private_key_file='/path/to/decrypted_key')
    client = VpsService('accountname', private_key=PRIVATE_KEY)